ahadrauf2020/yolo9000/README.md

 <b>Link to the Paper:</b> [URL]

 ## Abstract:
-We created a robust computer vision classifierthat performs well in a dataset that contains per-turbations.
-To achieve this, we used various dataaugmentation and other deep learning model tech-niques, such as model ensembling, denoising, ad-versarial training, and attention networks.
-Thesemethods helped improve the robustness againstboth naturally perturbed and adversarial datasets.In addition, we implemented an explainable AIcomponent to understand how the model makesits classification decisions.
-Through these tech-niques, the goal was to improve the accuracy onan adversarial dataset.
+We created a robust computer vision classifier that performs well in a dataset that contains perturbations.
+To achieve this, we used various data augmentation and other deep learning model techniques, such as model ensembling, denoising, adversarial training, and attention networks.
+These methods helped improve the robustness against both naturally perturbed and adversarial datasets.
+In addition, we implemented an explainable AI component to understand how the model makes its classification decisions.
+Through these techniques, the goal was to improve the accuracy on an adversarial dataset.

 <img src="images/class_action_maps.png" width="500">